malgebary/Azure-Route-Server-MicroHack/README.md

 az network route-table route delete --name To-On-Prem-VNG --resource-group Route-Server --route-table-name Outside-Interface-RT
 ```

-🙂 After this change we see the ping is going out sucessfully:
+🙂 After this change we see the pings from all VMs are going out sucessfully:

 ```
 azureuser@On-Prem1-VM:~$ ping www.microsoft.com